oumoussa98/Blog-laravel/README.md

 ## Quik start
-1: create a new database and call it blog then use composer and run commande "php artisan migrate" or you can set the your database connection and other settings from .env file
+1: create a new database and call it blog then use composer and run commande "php artisan migrate" or you can set the your database connection and other settings from .env file<br>
 2: create a shorcut for storage folder in the public folder you can use composer "php artisan storage:link" or do it manually so that you can store images